Down in Kashmir, Pakistan now looks to dish out trouble in naxal land, North East

 Rahul's comments on Kashmir situation gave Pak 'handle' to target India, says BJP; Cong clarifies

-Indian Intelligence Bureau officials say that with restrictions in place, terrorists may find it difficult to infiltrate into the Valley or even strike there.
-However Intelligence agencies are not ruling out the possibility of trouble in other parts of the country.
+Indian Intelligence Bureau (IB) officials say that with restrictions in place, terrorists may find it difficult to infiltrate into the Valley or even strike there.
+However, Intelligence agencies are not ruling out the possibility of trouble in other parts of the country.

 Many protests are being organised in different parts of the country and there is a good chance that these persons may provoke and create violence.
 An example of the same was the incident that was witnessed at the JNU, when a protest condemning the death sentence awarded to Parliament attack mastermind Afzal Guru was held.